 Our services include unique therapies, some of which are offered nowhere else in the Northwest.

-ECMO is a heart-lung pump that provides life support when a child's heart or lungs are not working properly or need time to heal.
-With ECMO, blood is pumped out of the body, pushed through a machine to add oxygen, and then returned.
-Children's is the only hospital in Washington, Alaska, Montana and Idaho that provides neonatal ECMO.
-While on ECMO, your baby will be sedated and closely monitored by a nurse and an ECMO specialist.
+ECMO is a method of providing life support using a heart-lung pump when a child’s heart or lungs aren’t functioning properly or need time to heal.
+With ECMO, oxygen-poor blood is drawn into a machine that removes excess carbon dioxide, adds oxygen and then returns the oxygen-rich blood to the baby’s body.
+Children’s is the only hospital in the four-state WAMI (Washington, Alaska, Montana and Idaho) region that provides neonatal ECMO.
+While on ECMO, your baby will be sedated for comfort and closely monitored by a nurse and an ECMO specialist.

 Inhaled nitric oxide is used to treat respiratory failure and high blood pressure in the lungs (pulmonary hypertension).
 Nitric oxide is given directly through a breathing tube into the windpipe.
 This helps the blood vessels in the lung open (dilate) so they can carry oxygenated blood into the body.